Status: Bill 19 received royal assent on June 26, 2020

 Last fall, close to 10,000 Albertans provided their feedback to amend existing legislation during the review of the Tobacco and Smoking Reduction Act.

-As a result, Bill 19 will introduce enforceable restrictions on the possession, promotion, display, sale and use of these products to help support our goal to de-normalize the consumption of tobacco and vaping products.
+As a result, Bill 19 introduces enforceable restrictions on the possession, promotion, display, sale and use of these products to help support our goal to de-normalize the consumption of tobacco and vaping products.

 Bill 19 renames the Tobacco and Smoking Reduction Act to be the Tobacco, Smoking and Vaping Reduction Act and: